 GeoPlatform.gov aggregates, indexes, links, and organizes web resources of all kinds into a managed collection of curated objects called the GeoPlatform Portfolio.
 The resources of interest are described here.

 These are the core business objects of the GeoPlatform Portfolio, representing geospatial resources that are curated, linked, discovered, and ultimately accessed online by individuals and software applications.

-To learn more about the concepts behind and promise of the Semantic Web, Linked Open Data, and Spatial Data in the Web, follow these links…
+Follow the references below for more information about the Semantic Web, Linked Open Data, and Spatial Data in the Web.